Kubernetes Deployment

 Complete deployment with all services and full observability stack.

-Use when: You need a production-ready platform with complete monitoring and logging.
+Use when: You need a self-contained platform with built-in monitoring and logging.

 helm install mir ./mir -f values-full.yaml